Privacy policy

 4.4.6 Response times

-4.4.7 Complaint to the competent authority
+4.4.7 Complaints to the competent authority

 4.5 TRANSFER OF COLLECTED DATA